arthur-zakaryan/cryptomatrix/README.md

 ## Features
 - Hero section outlining the value proposition for automated crypto trading.
-- Secure Connect form where prospects can submit exchange API credentials to start onboarding.
+- Secure Connect form that now validates Kraken API credentials via an authenticated proxy (no live order is placed thanks to `validate=true`).
 - Exchanges showcase highlighting partner venues and trading coverage.
 - Contact form and desk details for around-the-clock support.
 - Engaging "About Us" section aimed at recruiting contributors and collaborators.